anywhichway/lazui/docs/lazui.md

 <div data-lz:src="https://lazui.org/path/to/element.html" data-lz:mode="open" data-lz:showsource="beforeBegin"></div>

-In the example above you can see the attribute `data-lz:url`, this is covered later in [Treating Elements As Files](#treating-elements-as-files).
+In the example above you can see the attribute `data-lz:url`, this is covered later in [Lazui Router](#lazui-router).

 If the file has the same origin as the requesting document, scripts will be processed; otherwise, they will be ignored.
 In the case above, they are ignored.
 However, if we mount a similar file locally, they